FrancyAlinston/PatientCareSchedule/README.md

-# Patient Care Schedule Generator
+# Patient Care Schedule Management System

-**Version 1.5.0** | Last Updated: June 23, 2025
+**Version 2.0.0** | Last Updated: July 1, 2025

 ## Overview

-The Patient Care Schedule Generator is a web-based application designed to automate staff scheduling for healthcare facilities.
+The Patient Care Schedule Management System is a web-based application with AJAX backend support designed to automate staff scheduling for healthcare facilities.
 This tool creates balanced shift allocations for healthcare workers while ensuring patients always have proper coverage, breaks are distributed fairly, and special duties are assigned appropriately.

+**🆕 NEW: Now with server-side data storage and real-time synchronization!**

 ## Key Features

+- **AJAX Backend**: Data is now stored on a server instead of localStorage
+- **Real-time Sync**: All changes are automatically saved to the server
+- **Connection Status**: Real-time server connection indicator

 - **Interactive Staff Management**: Real-time staff reassignment with visual feedback
 - **Shift Management**: Switch between day shift (8AM-8PM) and night shift (8PM-8AM) scheduling